 The Governor noted that rumors are circulating through the media that are untrue and must be corrected by leaders and organizations through effective engagement and communication.
 “As a community we must think in terms of what we can be doing and ways we can live as normal as possible while still using good judgment and common sense,” the Governor said.

 Derek Miller, president and CEO of the Salt Lake Chamber, who was appointed by the Governor to chair the task force on Monday, outlined the priorities of the organization, including communicating that “Utah is open for business” and that there are many things that can be done now to “flatten the dip.”
 According to Miller, “We need to share public and private sector resources for businesses to operate optimally through these challenging times.
 We need to inject confidence into the system that the private sector will adapt, innovate and overcome.”
 Miller said that resources exist for people who need work today, including the Department of Workforce Services website — jobs.utah.gov — which has 31,000 jobs currently listed on the state’s site.
-The Task Force is also adding a new section to the coronavirus.utah.gov website which will include resources that businesses can use immediately; such as low interest loans through the Small Business Administration to help businesses get through this difficult time.
+The Task Force is also adding a new section to the coronavirus-stage.at.utah.gov website which will include resources that businesses can use immediately; such as low interest loans through the Small Business Administration to help businesses get through this difficult time.

 Members of the task force agreed that Utah is in a better position than any other state in the nation to see itself through the coronavirus.
 Its history of preparation, service and inclusion will manifest itself in continued collaboration between public, private and ecclesiastical ecosystems designed to solve problems and serve constituents.